overture-stack/website/markdown/documentation/dms/admin-guide/tasks.md

 In some scenarios you may need to entirely destroy your cluster, its services, and all the data volumes.
 For example, to deploy the DMS platform from scratch with a new configuration and completely fresh data.

+<Warning>**NOTE:** The DMS platform does **NOT** currently support automatic backup of the data volumes are deployment.
+Although such a facility may be considered for DMS future releases, DMS administrators are currently responsible for determining and executing the most appropriate data backup strategy, as required.</Warning>

 1. To destroy your cluster with a confirmation requested as a precaution:

 ```shell